10_Climateimpacted_Foods_Headerb.png

 10. Algae decimate Chilean salmon

-Chile is the second-largest producer of Atlantic farmed salmon, after Norway.
+Chile is the second-largest producer of Atlantic-farmed salmon after Norway.
 In the summer of 2016, the Chilean fishing industry took a big hit when 40,000 tonnes of salmon (equivalent to two years of fish production) died after a suffocating algal bloom, costing an estimated $80 million.
-According to a study from 2018 from the Scientific Reports, climate change contributed to this algal bloom via rises in water temperatures and changes in ocean currents.
+According to a 2018 study from the Scientific Reports, climate change contributed to this algal bloom via rises in water temperatures and changes in ocean currents.

 Related articles